KidCoderT/WatchDog/README.md

 2. second version should create WatchDogsFragment Screen and make the navigation working (no recycler view, no db)(3/11/2021)
 3. third version should create the db and recycler view and show them.
 Also there should be feature for saving the watchdog to the database(4/11/2021)
 4. fourth and final version has navigation animations(4/11/2021)

+> Note: link for the quotes api dov is this: https://github.com/lukePeavey/quotable